MRP ₹104.5

 About Coscopin Paediatric Suspension

-Coscopin Paediatric Suspension is a combination of Noscapine (cough suppressant), Ammonium chloride (expectorant), and Sodium citrate (mucolytic agent).
-Noscapine belongs to the cough suppressants class that blocks the transmission of nerve signals from the cough centre in the brain to the muscles that produce cough, thereby decreasing the need to cough.
+Coscopin Paediatric Suspension is a combination of three drugs, namely: Noscapine (cough suppressant), Ammonium chloride (expectorant), and Sodium citrate (mucolytic agent).
+Noscapine belongs to the cough suppressants class that blocks the transmission of nerve signals from the cough center in the brain to the muscles that produce cough, thereby decreasing the need to cough.
 Ammonium chloride belongs to the class of expectorants that reduce mucus stickiness and clear airways.
 Sodium citrate is a mucolytic agent (cough/sputum thinner) that works by thinning and loosening phlegm (mucus) in the lungs, windpipe, and nasal passage.

 Uses of Coscopin Paediatric Suspension